sciencehistory/scihist_digicoll/system_env_spec/README.md

 ## On heroku

 App needs to be installed to heroku first.
-Heroku by default does not install gems in `development` or `test` group, but we need them here.
+By default, Heroku does not install gems in `development` or `test` group, but we need them here.

-So set:
+First, tell the app you want to install `rspec` on the next deploy:

     heroku config:set BUNDLE_WITHOUT=""

-(To set that variable to empty, different than it's default value)
+This sets `BUNDLE_WITHOUT` to the empty string (by default, the variable doesn't exist).
+Although this restarts the dyno, it doesn't actually trigger a deploy.

-Then you can log into a terminal with `heroku run bash` and then run rspec as above, or just:
+Next, trigger a deploy.
+Use a null commit if you have to, and push it to production.
+On deploy, `rspec` will be installed.

-    heroku run "rspec system_env_spec"
+ Finally, `heroku run "rspec system_env_spec"`

-When you are done, please unset the heroku config again:
+When you are done, remember to unset the heroku config again:

     heroku config:unset BUNDLE_WITHOUT